ikhancode/Udacity-FEWD-Nanodegree---Web-Optimization/README.md

     }
   }
   ~~~~
-  *Main thing I changed here is to make the function dynamically set the amount of pizza's depending on the size of user's screen
+  * Main thing I optimized here is to make the function dynamically set the amount of pizza's depending on the size of user's screen.
   ~~~~
   // Generates the sliding pizzas when the page loads. document.addEventListener('DOMContentLoaded', function() {